-First; consider the depth of impact that you had on someone else’s life.
+1. Consider the depth of impact that you had on someone else’s life.
 It doesn’t matter if it’s one life, or a million, the bottom line is that by giving of yourself, you were able to improve the life of someone else for the better.

-Second; measure the impact of your actions by how it made you feel.
+2. Measure the impact of your actions by how it made you feel.
 Did it leave you feeling a sense of satisfaction?
 Did it help you get in touch with your humanity and feel compassion?
 Did you experience elevation in your consciousness?

 Studies have shown that being generous with others makes us happier.
 New research by sociologists Christian Smith and Hilary Davidson outlined in their book The Paradox of Generosity proves that making contributions will make you happier in the long run.
 Americans who volunteer an average of 5.8 hours per month describe themselves as ‘very happy’ and those who describe themselves as “unhappy” volunteer for only 0.6 hours.

 You don’t need a platform like celebrities or politicians have.
 As an active global citizen who wants to see considerable shifts in the world, it’s important to keep in mind that your power lies in your actions, and that most significant changes occur at a grassroots level.